 This post may contain affiliate links.
 For more information about what that means, click here.

-For my birthday last fall, my husband Craig, who knows my weakness for all things Sur La Table (let’s be honest – my weakness is pretty much for all things kitchen-related or gadgety) gifted me a small shopping spree at our local store, along with agreeing to take the class of my choice with me.
+For a recent birthday, my husband Craig, who knows my weakness for all things Sur La Table (let’s be honest – my weakness is pretty much for all things kitchen-related or gadgety) gifted me a small shopping spree at our local store, along with agreeing to take the class of my choice with me.
 I chose for us to take Savory and Sweet Croissants because, well, croissants, am I right?

 The class was $75.00 per person and the description stated that we would make basic croissant dough along with a smoked turkey and cheddar croissant and a pain au chocolat.

 Classes run from two to two and a half hours and you are placed with other students in groups of four.
 The max class size is usually sixteen people.